2021 - Twelve New Orleans Do's and Don'ts - UPDATED with Shopping Tips!

-And I live for the Pimm's Cups at Napoleon House, which also has great jambalaya and muffalettas, as well as other delicious eats.
+I also love the Pimm's Cups at Napoleon House, which has great jambalaya and muffulettas, as well as other delicious eats.

 These are just a few suggestions on how to have a great time in The Big Easy from moi.
 Readers, if you have any do's and don'ts about visiting New Orleans, I'd love to hear them!
 Scroll down to write or read COMMENTS.